 Let your imagination run free

-Once you've sorted the weather your can start on your city or town.
+Once you've sorted the weather, you can start on your city or town.

 I love this part because you're free to do things your way.
 Some couples want a quiet spot under a palm tree, and others invite guests and have a formal ceremony in a resort.
 I've hosted vow renewals on rooftops of coffee shops and by swimming pools in private villas.